DevOps: Principles, Practices, and DevOps Engineer Role

 Tips on hiring a DevOps ‒ the magic unicorn in the software development world

 When you hire a DevOps specialist, you need to define the main requirements and responsibilities that this person will bring to your team.
 Here are several components for a complete job posting:

 - Base the requirements for a candidate on automation tools and programming languages you already use in development.

 - Define the technical knowledge and professional experience he/she must have to cover the requirements for this job.

 - Understand, whether you need a DevOps specialist to work on a particular stage of a cycle, or if he/she should be involved in every stage of a process, product development included.

 - And remember that the DevOps culture is about communication and collaboration, so find a candidate who can be a team player and team leader at the same time.

-While just having a person with a DevOps engineer title doesn’t mean that you’ll be immediately steeped in the practice, this hire can become the crucial first step towards it.
+Just having a person with a DevOps engineer title doesn’t mean that you’ll be immediately steeped in the practice, but this hire can become the crucial first step towards it.
 A DevOps engineer is largely considered to be a leader’s position.
 This person may help you build a cross-functional team that works in compliance with DevOps principles.